-Professor & Academic Director for MS-HA tlm@sandiego.edu
+Professor of Economic Development tlm@sandiego.edu

-PhD, International Economic Development, MIT

-MCP, International Development, MIT MS, Geography, University of New Mexico BA, Swarthmore College
+PhD, International Economic Development, MIT MCP, International Development, MIT MS, Geography, University of New Mexico BA, Swarthmore College

 Dr. McDougal's area is economic development.
 His research focuses on the microeconomic causes and consequences of armed violence, illicit trades (especially in small arms), and the relationship between peace and conflict dynamics and environmental sustainability.
 An economic geographer by training, Dr. McDougal has consulted for various organizations including the World Bank, Mercy Corps, and the International Rescue Committee (IRC).